 #7 Glucosamine

 Glucosamine is an amino sugar found in cartilage.
-Glucosamine supplements can relieve knee osteoarthritis and joint pain and help heart health.
+Glucosamine supplements can relieve knee pain and joint stress and help heart health.

-The supplement encourages cartilage production – essential for high-impact sports like running.
-It also has anti-inflammatory properties and provides pain relief.
-Moreover, research suggests that glucosamine supplements are likely effective at relieving osteoarthritis.
-It is particularly good for knee pain and slowing the breakdown of joints.
+The glucosamine supplement encourages cartilage production, which is essential for high-impact sports like running.
+It also has anti-inflammatory properties, provides pain relief, and is particularly good for knee pain and slowing the breakdown of joints.

 Recommended dose: 1,250–1,500mg per day for best results